QubitPi/docker-nexus3/README.md

   $ docker run -d -p 8081:8081 --name nexus -v nexus-data:/nexus-data sonatype/nexus3
   ```

+  Since docker volumes are persistent, a volume can be created specifically for persisting data.
+This is the recommended
+  because it can be used for [backup later](#creating-backup) as well.

   2. *Mount a host directory as the volume*.
 This is not portable, as it
   relies on the directory existing with correct permissions on the host.
   However it can be useful in certain situations where this volume needs